brightcove/brightcove-player-sdk-ios-ima/README.md

         }];

-Let's break this code down into steps to make it a bit simpler to digest:
+Breaking the code down into steps:

 1. Create the same IMA settings, ads rendering settings that you would create if you were using Google's IMA iOS SDK directly.
 These are required.
 1. BCOVIMAAdsRequestPolicy provides methods to specify VAST or VMAP/Server Side Ad Rules.
 Select the appropriate method to select your ads policy.